 Imagine a buyer looking for 1000 fasteners.
 Upon visiting a local distributor’s website, they can barely find the right item.
 Just to make sure they found the right item (and to confirms specifications) the buyer calls the distributor.
 It’s a good thing the order wasn’t placed; the distributor only has 500 fasteners in stock.

-Many distributor websites make a simple shopping experience difficult by failing to address the basics, such as accurate product information, current stock levels, clean interfaces, and sometimes even site performance.
+Many distributor websites make a simple shopping experience difficult by failing to address the basics, such as accurate product information, current stock levels, clean interfaces and categories, and sometimes even site performance.
 A well-designed distributor website gets noticed, keeps customers around for longer, and through positive word-of-mouth and SEO, gains more customers that buy more product.

 Today a 2000s Website Won’t Do

 The distribution industry is one of the largest and most varied business sectors.
 It includes wholesalers, resellers, and B2B eCommerce sellers.
-Many smaller distributors, particularly in niche or older industrial segments, still depend on faxes, phone calls, and in-person meetings.
+Many smaller distributors, particularly in the niche or older industrial segments, still depend on faxes, phone calls, and in-person meetings.
 Never mind personalized catalogs, multiple payment options, or PCI DSS eCommerce compliance.
 Their websites are little more than downloadable manufacturer catalogs and specification sheets.
 As a result, many distributors weren’t prepared when digitization swept the buying world.

 Self-service: a crucial element for a website for distributors

 Today’s B2B buyers don’t want to be sold to, and digitalization trends spurred by the pandemic only enhanced this preference.
-McKinsey’s research demonstrates that 39% (an increase of 11% from last year) of B2B buyers want to be able to self serve.
+McKinsey’s research demonstrates that 39% (an increase of 11% from last year) of B2B buyers want to be able to self-serve.
 What’s more, over half of B2B buyers don’t want a salesperson calling them by phone, and a similar number want to avoid in-person meetings.
-As Millennials move into decision-making positions, this trend will continue, and B2B buyers will be more aware of their online experiences.
+As Millennials move into decision-making positions, this market trend will continue, and B2B buyers will be more aware of their online experiences.